airpods69/xmrsigner/README.md

 ### Considerations:
 * Built for compatibility using  [UR](https://www.blockchaincommons.com/specifications/Blockchain-Commons-URs-Support-Airgapped-PSBTs/) with Feather Waller, etc, and adapt oficial [Monero GUI](https://www.getmonero.org/downloads/#gui).
 * Device takes up to 60 seconds to boot before menu appears (be patient!)
-* Always test your setup before transfering larger amounts of bitcoin (try testnet first!)
+* Always test your setup before transfering larger amounts of monero (try testnet first!)
 * Slightly rotating the screen clockwise or counter-clockwise should resolve lighting/glare issues
 * If you think XmrSigner adds value to the Monero ecosystem, please help us spread the word! (tweets, pics, videos, etc.)